How to Setup osTicket with Nginx on Ubuntu Linux

 Configure Nginx

-Configuring Nginx for osTicket involves creating a special file that tells the web server how to direct traffic to your new ticket system.
+Configure Nginx for osTicket by creating a specific configuration file.
+This file tells the web server how to properly direct traffic to your new ticket system.
+You’ll use a text editor to create this file and add the correct settings, making sure to update your domain name.

 sudo nano /etc/nginx/sites-available/osticket